-and rehabilitation one off cost the Council administration building as a single functioning space in accordance with concept pla and preliminary costings.
-This project also include DEPOTS COST DETAILS Relocate Nelson Bay depot to Salamander Bay · - functioning space in accordance with concept plans and preliminary costings.
+DEPOTS COST DETAILS Depot relocation and rehabilitation \$5m one off cost Relocate the Raymond Terrace depot adjacent to the Council administration building as a single functioning space in accordance with concept plans and preliminary costings.
 This project also includes the rehabilitation of the existing site.
 Relocate Nelson Bay depot to Salamander Bay Waste Transfer Station in accordance with concept plans and preliminary costings.
+Rehabilitation of the existing sites.